 - 2.44.
 The Licensing Authority will expect the holder of a Permit or Premises Licence to comply with the Codes of Practice issued by the Commission on the location of, and access to, such machines by children and young persons and their separation from Category C and B machines where those are also located in the same premises building. - 2.45.
-The Licensing Authority supports the Gambling Commission's view that an operator should provide the primary activity specifically authorised by its Premises Licence in order to limit the number of gaming machines available for use on the premises.
-As such, the Licensing Authority shall expect applicants to comply with the Gambling Commission's Guidance on primary activity. - 2.46.
-The Licensing Authority has particular concerns about illegally cited "gaming machines."
-The provision of these machines may be illegal because they are: - Provided in prohibited places such as takeaways and taxi offices; - · Provided without a relevant permit; - The gaming machines are provided from an unregistered supplier and/or are uncategorised. - 2.47.
+The Licensing Authority has particular concerns about illegally sited "gaming machines."
+The provision of these machines may be illegal because they are: - Provided in prohibited places such as takeaways and taxi offices; - Provided without a relevant permit; - The gaming machines are provided from an unregistered supplier and/or are uncategorised. - 2.46.
 There are a variety of reasons why the provision of gaming machines may be illegal and operators are advised to seek the advice of the Licensing Authority or the Gambling Commission before making them available.
-Where the Licensing Authority is uncertain of whether or not a machine is a gaming machine as defined under the Act, it will seek the advice of the Gambling Commission.
+Where the Licensing Authority is uncertain of whether or not a machine is a gaming machine as defined under the Act, it will seek the advice of the Gambling Commission. - 2.47.
+Where the Licensing Authority has concerns about the manufacture, supply or repair of a gaming machine it will bring this to the attention of the Gambling Commission.

-- 2.48.
-Where the Licensing Authority has concerns about the manufacture, supply or repair of a gaming machine it will bring this to the attention of the Gambling Commission. - 2.49.
-In circumstances where illegal machines are being provided, the following actions may be taken by the Authority: - Initial enforcement, visit and verbal/written warning issued to remove the machines; - Removal of the machines by the Licensing Authority or in partnership with the Gambling Commission and/or Avon and Somerset Constabulary - Prosecution and/or destruction of machines
+2.48.
+In circumstances where illegal machines are being provided, the following actions may be taken by the Authority:

+- Initial enforcement, visit and verbal/written warning issued to remove the machines; - Removal of the machines by the Licensing Authority or in partnership with the Gambling Commission and/or Avon and Somerset Constabulary - Prosecution and/or destruction of machines